davidpallmann/hashnode-backups/cl2uo6h5500tit4nv84tyasos.md

 ## Documentation Root Page

 You probably find a lot of documentation through a Google search, like most developers.
-You may not be aware that there is an AWS documentation root page at [https://docs.aws.amazon.com/](AWS Documentation).
+You may not be aware that there is an [AWS documentation root page](https://docs.aws.amazon.com/).
 This handy page gives you broad categories like Compute and Storage, with links to AWS service pages.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1651835817006/kSa_6V3Gl.png align="left")